-Breakout Mentors offers the most hands-on way to learn Machine Learning for high school students.
-Machine learning (ML) is the study of techniques to solve complex tasks using data.
-Unlike traditional software, ML algorithms can adapt and improve their performance, and have become increasingly important in today’s world of big data.
-These algorithms power many of today’s applications, from search engines to speech recognition, disease detection, and semi-autonomous vehicles.
+Breakout Mentors provides the most hands-on way to learn Machine Learning for high school students.
+Machine learning (ML) studies techniques to solve complex tasks using data.
+Unlike traditional software, ML algorithms can adapt and improve their performance and have become increasingly important in today’s world of big data.
+These algorithms power many applications, from search engines to speech recognition, disease detection, and semi-autonomous vehicles.

-Our students learn how to solve real-world problems using modern tools and machine learning algorithms.
+Our students learn to solve real-world problems using modern tools to make their own machine learning models.
 Each student is carefully matched with an exciting mentor who will customize the project-based learning, solving problems that interest them from day one.

 Our curriculum: example student projects

-Students work on real-world projects that use datasets based on their interests.
+Students work on real-world artificial intelligence projects using datasets based on their interests.
 Within a few months they’ll be amazed at what they can accomplish.
 Here are just a few of the projects students have made with their mentor:

 Automatic Handwritten Character Recognition — automatically recognize handwritten digits and letters

 Generative Irish Folk Music Maker — generate Irish folk music based on thousands of examples